wp-plugins/mightyreach-for-wordpress/readme.txt

 === MightyReach for WordPress ===
-Contributors: ryanwaggoner
+Contributors: ryanwaggoner, benrasmusen
 Donate link: http://mightybrand.com/blog/
-Tags: mightybrand, mightyreach, social media, twitter, stats, feedburner, rss Requires at least: 2.8
+Tags: mightybrand, mightyreach, social media, twitter, stats, feedburner, rss, google analytics Requires at least: 2.8
 Tested up to: 2.8.5
-Stable tag: 0.1
+Stable tag: 0.2

+== Description ==

+MightyReach for WordPress displays your Feedburner, Twitter and Google Analytics stats on your dashboard

+== Short Description ==

-MightyReach for WordPress displays your Feedburner and Twitter stats on your dashboard
+MightyReach for WordPress displays your Feedburner, Twitter and Google Analytics stats on your dashboard

 == Installation ==

 1. Upload the `mightyreach-wp` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the MightyReach settings menu and enter your Twitter username and Feedburner URI
+1. Go to the MightyReach settings menu and enter the following information:
+	* Twitter username
+	* Feedburner URI
+	* Google Analytics Account ID and Grant Google Access via the link provided
 1. Ensure that you do not have your Twitter profile protected and that you have enabled the Feedburner Awareness API (details in FAQ)
 1. Done!
 The MightyReach widget will appear on your dashboard